Noxa/sidekiq-killer/README.md

 | grace_time      | Time to wait before quieting sidekiq (in seconds)                                           |
 | shutdown_wait   | Time to wait after quieting to finish off jobs before forcibly killing sidekiq (in seconds) |
 | shutdown_signal | Signal to use to shutdown sidekiq                                                           |

+## Acknowledgements

+This killer is based on the code from GitLab (https://gitlab.com/gitlab-org/gitlab-ce/).